 Fee £1200 includes all refreshments and course materials

-The 2017 course will run September 11-14 and will be held in the Dickson Poon building at St Hughs college.
+The 2017 course will run September 11-14 and will be held at Rewley House, Wellington Square, Oxford.

 Links to local accommodation can be found here.